Rocky Mountaineer Routes

 The benefit of arranging your rail holiday with Freedom Destinations is that you can book your train journey, flights, hotels and any extras as one tailor made package.

-If you are looking to travel in 2022, it is recommended that you book as far as possible in advance to secure your preferred Rocky Mountaineer route, Gold Leaf or Silver Leaf Service, and National Park accommodation.
+If you are looking to travel in either 2024 or 2025, it is recommended that you book as far as possible in advance to secure your preferred Rocky Mountaineer route, Gold Leaf or Silver Leaf Service, and National Park accommodation.